Josh Mauro: Jacksonville Jaguars

 Mauro signed with the Jacksonville Jaguars on August 12, 2020.
 The NFL suspended him for the first five games of the 2020 NFL season for violating the league's performance-enhancing drugs policy on August 21, 2020.
 He was reinstated from suspension on October 12, and he was placed on the reserve/COVID-19 list by the team on October 17.
 He was activated from the list on October 22 and subsequently released by the Jaguars.
 He was re-signed to the practice squad two days later.

 Arizona Cardinals (second stint)

 On October 28, 2020, Mauro was signed by the Arizona Cardinals off the Jaguars practice squad.
 Mauro made his debut with the Cardinals in Week 9 against the Miami Dolphins.
 During the game, Mauro recorded his first sack of the season on Tua Tagovailoa during the 34–31 loss.
 He was placed on injured reserve on November 28, 2020.
 He was designated to return from injured reserve on December 16, and began practicing with the team again, but was waived on January 13, 2021.

 On August 10, 2021, Mauro re-signed with the Cardinals.
 He was released on August 31, 2021.
 He was re-signed to the practice squad on October 19.

+Death

+Mauro died on April 23, 2026, at the age of 35 from a drug overdose.